 In the same example, if the landlord waited to give the Notice of Termination until May 20th, specifying a termination date of June 3rd, the tenant could void the Notice by paying $800 on or before May 31st.
 However, if the payment was made on or after June 1st, the tenant would have to pay $1600 in order to void the Notice.

-Where a Notice of Termination is given for damages, interference with reasonable enjoyment or overcrowding (sections 62, 64 or 67), and it is the first Notice within six months, the Notice is void where a tenant corrects the behaviour that led to the giving of the Notice within seven days of receiving it.
-If the tenant does not correct the behaviour within the seven days the landlord then has thirty days to file an application with the Board.
-However, if the tenant corrects the behaviour within the seven days of receiving the Notice, but within six months after the first Notice was given, once again contravenes the RTA as specified under section 68, then the landlord may give the tenant a second Notice and can apply to the Board based on the second Notice immediately after the second Notice is served.
+Where a Notice of Termination is given for damages, interference with reasonable enjoyment or overcrowding (sections 62, 64 or 67), and it is the first Notice within six months, the Notice is void where a tenant corrects the behaviour or issue that led to the giving of the Notice within seven days of receiving it.
+If the tenant does not correct the behaviour or issue within the seven days the landlord then has thirty days to file an eviction application with the Board.

 If, before the hearing, the landlord receives payment from the tenant of the full arrears (see the Guideline entitled "Eviction for Failure to Pay Rent" regarding the amount required), any additional rent that is owing as of the date the tenant makes the payment, plus the application filing fee, the landlord should advise the Board so that the application may be treated as discontinued pursuant to subsection 74(2) and the hearing may be cancelled.